iotaledger/integration-services/api/usage-ssi-bridge.md

 `GET /search`

-Search for identities in the system which returns a list of queried identities in the system.
+Search for identities in the system and returns a list of existing identities.

 _Body:_